 After breakfast, we’ll pack up the shuttle for our overnight trip to the stunning Rio Manso valley.

+We’ll start by a long drive to the small village of Foyel, where we will begin our descent into the Manso River valley.
 This is a true adventure ride — you’ll feel like Indiana Jones with all the stream crossings and suspension bridges!
+The ride ends at a picturesque riverside restaurant where we stop for lunch.

 After lunch, we’ll start our whitewater rafting trip down the famous “Frontera” section of the Manso river.
 The word “manso” means calm in Spanish, but these rapids are anything but!
+No experience is required for this spectacular paddle through class III-IV rapids down a turquoise river with our experienced and professional river guides.
+The raft trip ends at the Chilean border where our vehicles will meet us to transfer us back to our riverside cabin for the night.

-Day 8.
-Ride Valle Encantada
+Day 7.
+Ride Valle Encantado

-This is a spectacular ride with rolling hills and some fast descents bordering and crossing the “Arroyo” Chacay (Chacay stream) several times.
+This morning we will drive north to ride in the patagonian “steppe” in the “Valle Encantada” (enchanted valley).
+This is a spectacular ride with rolling hills and some fast descents bordering and crossing the Chacay stream several times.

 We’ll ride through both abandoned and working settlements where only a few families live raising horses and sheep.

-You may want to pack your swimsuit as we’ll have a rest stop on the shores of the gorgeous crystal clear Rio Limay where we can cool off and watch fly fishermen take their aim at rainbow trout.
+You may want to pack your swimsuit as we’ll have a rest stop on the shores of the gorgeous crystal-clear Rio Limay where we can cool off and watch fly fishermen take their aim at rainbow trout.

 Day 9.
 Return to Bariloche and Goodbyes!